Hertling cabinet

-The Hertling cabinet was the first cabinet of the German Empire that came about after consulting with the majority parties in the Reichstag.
-The Social Democrats did not join the cabinet, not wanting to render the process of forming a government even more difficult.
+The Hertling cabinet, headed by Georg von Hertling of the Centre Party, was the seventh government of the German Empire and the first that had come about after consulting with the majority parties in the Reichstag.
+The cabinet took office on 1 November 1917 when it replaced the Michaelis cabinet, which had been dismissed after losing the support of Emperor Wilhelm II and most parties in the Reichstag.

 Hertling belonged to the right wing of the Catholic Centre Party, and was against a parliamentarisation of the German Empire.
 The left wing around Matthias Erzberger took the opposite view, and the broad centre of the party wanted to take into account the views of the right wing, but also took note of the wishes of Catholic workers for democratisation.
-The centre did not want to put obstacles in the way of parliamentarisation, but did not take active steps to prevent a split in the party.
+The Centre did not want to put obstacles in the way of parliamentarisation, but did not take active steps to prevent a split in the party.
 Hertling's chancellorship meant that the Centre and the left Liberals took account of the conservative elements.
 The latter could thus get used to a parliamentary way of governing.

+The Social Democrats did not join the cabinet, not wanting to render the process of forming a government even more difficult.
+However, they supported the cabinet in parliament.

+Members

+The cabinet consisted of the following ministers: